SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/README.md

 # DAQmx Examples

 These examples show you how to interact with National Instruments devices using MATLAB.
-The focus of these examples is  [Vidrio's](http://scanimage.vidriotechnologies.com/display/SIH/ScanImage+Home) free DAQmx wrapper, `dabs.ni.daqmx`.
+The focus is  [Vidrio's](http://scanimage.vidriotechnologies.com/display/SIH/ScanImage+Home) free [DAQmx](https://www.ni.com/dataacquisition/nidaqmx.htm) wrapper, `dabs.ni.daqmx`.
 Also supplied are some contrasting examples using The Mathworks [Data Acquisition Toolbox](https://www.mathworks.com/help/daq/).
 Since this is already well described, there are fewer of these examples.
 All examples require a Windows machine.

-### Vidrio's `dabs.ni.daqmx` wrapper
+### The `dabs.ni.daqmx` wrapper
 The MATLAB Data Acquisition Toolbox is the most common way of handling data acquisition in MATLAB.
-However, with NI hardware you can also use the free `dabs.ni.daqmx' wrapper that is part of [ScanImage](http://scanimage.vidriotechnologies.com/).
+However, with NI hardware you can also use the free `dabs.ni.daqmx` wrapper that is part of [ScanImage](http://scanimage.vidriotechnologies.com/).
 This is a thin, object-oriented wrapper that provides access to almost the full DAQmx API.

-In addition to `dabs.ni.daqmx`, ScanImage also supplies an FPGA interface wrapper (`dabs.ni.rio`) which can be used to run a bitfile compiled using LabVIEW FPGA on any NI RIO FPGA target.
+In addition to `dabs.ni.daqmx`, ScanImage also supplies an [FPGA](http://www.ni.com/fpga/) interface wrapper (`dabs.ni.rio`) which can be used to run a [bitfile](http://www.ni.com/white-paper/9640/en/) compiled using LabVIEW FPGA on any [NI RIO](http://www.ni.com/academic/students/learn-rio/what-is/) FPGA target.
-The NI VISA wrapper (`dabs.ni.visa`) connects to and communicates with devices that support NI's VISA interface (such as oscilloscopes).
+The [NI VISA](https://www.ni.com/visa/) wrapper (`dabs.ni.visa`) connects to and communicates with devices that support NI's VISA interface (such as oscilloscopes).
 This currently supports only a small subset of the NI VISA API.

 ### What is provided here
-This repository contains a bunch of NI DAQ examples using both the DAQ toolbox and the Vidrio wrapper.
+This repository contains a bunch of NI DAQmx examples using both the MATLAB DAQ toolbox and the `dabs.ni.daqmx` wrapper.
-The are similar to those in `dabs.ni.daqmx.demos` but are more up to date and are more extensively commented.
+The examples provided here overlap with those in `dabs.ni.daqmx.demos` but are more up to date and more extensively commented.
 The `DAQmx_ANSI_C_examples` directory is for convenience and contains copies of some of the examples installed along with DAQmx.